PLEASE NOTE: some session times are out of date in the program above. Please refer to the program grids below for the most up-to-date session times.

 Saturday 17 August 2019

 Please note the Sydney Folk Festival program is subject to change without notice.
-Check back closer to August to stay up-to-date on any adjustments.
+Check back regularly to stay up-to-date on any adjustments.

 The Sydney Folk Festival is pleased to offer a two-day program of dance participation.
 Dancing is great fun and exercises both the body and the mind.
 The social dances on offer are inclusive and everyone is encouraged to come along and join in.
 The live bands will provide music to get those feet moving and the experienced dance teachers will encourage everyone to join the fun.